 BAR: Big Adaptive Rotor Project

-BAR aims to to maximize the advantages of large-scale rotors and their potential for increased energy generation.
+BAR aims to maximize the advantages of large-scale land-based rotors and their potential for increased energy generation.

-To help clarify and better articulate the science and engineering hurdles facing potential turbine concepts, researchers are using NREL's turbine design models OpenFAST and the Wind-Plant-Integrated System Design and Engineering Model (WISDEM) to model turbine performance and turbine system-level interactions.
+To help clarify and better articulate the science and engineering hurdles facing potential turbine concepts, researchers have been extending the modeling capabilities of a variety of NREL's numerical tools.
+Improvements have been implemented in aeroservoelastic model OpenFAST, conceptual wind turbine design framework Wind-Plant-Integrated System Design and Engineering Model, turbine Reference OpenSource Controller, and the novel design framework Wind Energy with Integrated Servo-control.
+All these tools allow to model turbine performance and turbine system-level interactions.

 Bar Project Team

 NREL research engineers include:

 - Andy Platt

 - Jason Roadman

 Sandia National Laboratories